CloudLabs-MOC/CloudLabs-SEED/Software Security/Environment Variables and Attacks/Environment-Variables-and-Attacks.md

 ### 2.9 Task 9: Capability Leaking

 To follow the Principle of Least Privilege, `Set-UID` programs often permanently relinquish their root privileges if such privileges are not needed anymore.
 Moreover, sometimes, the program needs to hand over its control to the user; in this case, root privileges must be revoked.
 The `setuid()` system call can be used to revoke the privileges.
-According to the manual, “setuid() sets the effective user ID of the calling process.
+According to the manual, “`setuid()` sets the effective user ID of the calling process.
 If the effective UID of the caller is root, the real UID and saved `set-user-ID` are also set”.
 Therefore, if a `Set-UID` program with effective UID 0 calls `setuid(n)`, the process will become a normal process, with all its UIDs being set ton.

 When revoking the privilege, one of the common mistakes is capability leaking.
 The process may have gained some privileged capabilities when it was still privileged; when the privilege is downgraded, if the program does not clean up those capabilities, they may still be accessible by the non-privileged process.
 In other words, although the effective user ID of the process becomes non-privileged, the process is still privileged because it possesses privileged capabilities.
 Compile the following program, change its owner to root, and make it a `Set-UID` program.
 Run the program as a normal user.
 Can you exploit the capability leaking vulnerability in this program?
 The goal is to write to the `/etc/zzz` file as a normal user.